Capital punishment in the United Kingdom: Postwar

-The then Home Secretary, James Chuter Ede, instead set up a new royal commission (the Royal Commission on Capital Punishment, 1949–1953) with instructions to determine "whether the liability to suffer capital punishment should be limited or modified".
+In 1948 the Home Secretary, James Chuter Ede, instead set up a new royal commission (the Royal Commission on Capital Punishment, 1949–1953) with instructions to determine "whether the liability to suffer capital punishment should be limited or modified".
 The commission's report discussed a number of alternatives to execution by hanging (including the electric chair, gas inhalation, lethal injection, shooting, and the guillotine), but rejected them.
 It had more difficulty with the principle of capital punishment.
 Popular opinion believed that the death penalty acted as a deterrent to criminals, but the statistics within the report were inconclusive.
 The commission concluded that unless there was overwhelming public support in favour of abolition, the death penalty should be retained.

 Whilst the report recommended abolition from an ethical standpoint, it made no mention of possible miscarriages of justice.
-The public had by then expressed great dissatisfaction with the verdict in the case of Timothy Evans, who was tried and hanged in 1950 for murdering his infant daughter.
-It later transpired in 1953 that John Christie had strangled at least six women in the same house; he also confessed to killing Timothy's wife.
-If the jury in Evans's trial had known this, Evans might have been acquitted.
+The public had by then expressed dissatisfaction with the verdict in the case of Timothy Evans, who was tried and hanged in 1950 for murdering his infant daughter.
+It later transpired in 1953 that John Christie had strangled at least six women in the same house; he also confessed to killing Evans's wife.
+If the jury in his trial had known this, Evans might have been acquitted.
 There were other cases in the same period where doubts arose over convictions and subsequent hangings, such as the notorious case of Derek Bentley.

 Between 1900 and 1949, 621 men and 11 women were executed in England and Wales.
 Ten German agents were executed during the First World War under the Defence of the Realm Act 1914, and 16 spies were executed during the Second World War under the Treachery Act 1940.

-Whereas the 1866 Naval Discipline Act made "All Spies for the Enemy" subject to death, the Naval Discipline Act 1957 only made spying capital for non-naval personnel if it occurred on naval ships or bases.
+Whereas the 1866 Naval Discipline Act made "All spies for the enemy" subject to death, the Naval Discipline Act 1957 only made spying capital for non-naval personnel if it occurred on naval ships or bases.
 (The Official Secrets Act 1911 had created a separate non-capital spying offence.)

-By 1957 a number of controversial cases highlighted the issue of capital punishment again.
+By 1957, a number of controversial cases highlighted the issue of capital punishment again.
 Campaigners for abolition were partially rewarded with the Homicide Act 1957.
 The Act brought in a distinction between capital and non-capital murder.

 Homicide Act 1957 offences punishable by death

-Only six categories of murder were now punishable by execution:
+Only six categories of murder were punishable by execution: